 - Italian: small homemade pizza with small bottle of red wine

-- American: hotdog in a bun, a packet of ketchup, a packet of mustard and a can of coke
+- American: hotdog in a bun, a packet of ketchup, a packet of mustard, and a can of soda

 - One-color mishloach manot: red (Red Hots, strawberries, licorice, apples, etc.) or yellow (Lemonheads, lemonade, pineapple, yellow cake, etc.)